blt950/iCloud-Desktop/README.md

-# iCloud app for Windows desktop
+# iCloud Desktop application for Windows

 Bring [icloud.com](https://icloud.com) to your Windows desktop.
 Built with [NW.js](http://nwjs.io/).
 Not affiliated with Apple or iCloud.
 All copyright, trademarks and similar belong fully to Apple Inc.